 As many of us do in stressful times, last week I went into auto pilot mode.
 I was busy running back and forth to the hospital, making sure the kids were okay, making sure my staff were going okay without me, making sure everything and everybody was okay – except me.
 It seemed selfish to worry about me when Jason was so gravely ill, and my kids were so obviously struggling.
 My emotions could definitely wait!
 But of course they don’t – they just bubble away under the surface until they’re ready to escape.
 Mine escaped after Jason came home.
 By that point he was definitely out of the woods and firmly on the road to recovery, so why did I cry for two days?
 And still feel like I’m holding my breath and as soon as I breathe out I’ll break down again?
 Because I was so busy being strong for my family.
 But it’s okay to have your own emotions during a crisis.
 Call on your friends, family and colleagues and surround yourself with all the love and support that they’ll so willingly give.

 You have insurance in case of disaster.
 You have a will in case of death.
 What do you have in place in your business in case of personal crisis?

 Who do you have to keep the business going while you’re dealing with your personal crisis?
-Trusted staff?
+Trusted and capable team?
 Colleagues?
 Industry association?
 Think about what would happen if you were taken out of the business for a period of time, even a few days, and how that would look.
 Will the business run okay without you?
 Or will it come to a grinding halt and add to your stress levels?
 What can you do about that?